ftjuh/I2Cwrapper/README.md

 # Planned improvements

+- Improve I2C buffer size handling, which is currently fixed.
+Either let the user decide on both sides (with parameter in I2Cwrapper constructor - already implemented - and command to target for changing the buffer size), or let the source decide on its own by using the preprocessor to determine the maximum value needed given the used modules (not sure if this will work).
+- reintroduce diagnostics as a standalone feature module
 - Interrupt mechanism support for TM1638liteI2C and PinI2Cmodule
-- Sonar sensor module  with support for 1 to n sensors
-- Infrared receiver module with support for 1 to n sensors
-- reintroduce diagnostics as a standalone feature module
 - enable debugging for the firmware by feature module, instead of macro (completely eliminate the need to edit `firmware.ino`)
+- New modules:
+  - SonarI2C  module  with support for 1 to n ultrasonic distance sensors
+  - InfraredI2C  module with support for 1 to n infrared remote receivers
+  - TFT_I2C module based on (a subset of) Ucglib or Adafruit's GFX lib for SPI bus color TFTs
 - ~~Self-adjusting I2C-delay~~
 - ~~Determine I2C-address from hardware pins~~
 - ~~Move I2C-address options (fixed, EEPROM, hardware pins) to modules~~